r0cky-g/AbsoluteCinema/README.md

 ### Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-- A TMDB Read Access Token — get one free at https://www.themoviedb.org/settings/api
+- A TMDB Read Access Bearer Token — get one free at https://www.themoviedb.org/settings/api
 - Gmail with an App Password (Provided Gmail will be used to send verification codes)

 ### Setup